Calum-Quinn/dai-lab-http-infrastructure/README.md

 - The provider, which is docker
 - The dashboard to be enabled
 - The entrypoints to use for the infrastructure
+- The certificates to use for HTTPS

+> Note : our certificate is not showing on the web browser but the teacher has validated our configuration.

 ## compose.yaml